KenC2006/spooky-spikes-RL/README.md

 # Spooky Spikes RL

 This project is a 3D recreation of the Spooky Spikes minigame from Pummel Party, built in pygame with a custom reinforcement learning environment.
-The goal is to train an AI agent to master the game and outperform human players.

 ## Motivation